Beriev A-50

-The Beriev A-50 (NATO reporting name: Mainstay) is a Soviet airborne early warning and control (AEW&C) aircraft based on the Ilyushin Il-76 transport.
+The Beriev A-50 (NATO reporting name: Mainstay) is a Soviet-origin airborne early warning and control (AEW&C) aircraft that is based on the Ilyushin Il-76 transport plane.
 Developed to replace the Tupolev Tu-126 "Moss", the A-50 first flew in 1978.
-Its existence was revealed to the Western Bloc in 1980 by Adolf Tolkachev.
-It entered service in 1985, with about 40 produced by 1992.
+Its existence was revealed to the Western Bloc in 1978 by Adolf Tolkachev.
+It entered service in 1985, with about 42 produced by 1992 when the breakup of the Soviet Union ended production.

 Design and development

+A-50

 The mission personnel of the 15-man crew derive data from the large Liana surveillance radar with its antenna in an over-fuselage rotodome, which has a diameter of 9 m Detection range is 650 km for air targets and 300 km for ground targets.

 The A-50 can control up to ten fighter aircraft for either air-to-air intercept or air-to-ground attack missions.
 The A-50 can fly for four hours with a range of 1000 km from its base, at a maximum takeoff weight of 190 MT.
 The aircraft can be refuelled by Il-78 tankers.

-The radar "Vega-M" is designed by MNIIP, Moscow, and produced by NPO Vega.
+The "Vega-M" radar is designed by MNIIP, Moscow, and produced by NPO Vega.
 The "Vega-M" can track up to 150 targets simultaneously within 230 km.
 Large targets, like surface ships, can be tracked at a distance of 400 km.

+A-50U

-Development work on a modernized version, the A-50U, began in 2003; state tests started on 10 September 2008, using a Russian Air Force A-50 "37 Krasnyy" as a prototype.
-It replaces analog avionics with a new digital avionics suite, made by Vega Radio Engineering Corporation, that speeds data processing and improves signal tracking and target detection.
+Development work on a modernised version, the A-50U, began in 2003; state tests started on 10 September 2008, using a Russian Air Force A-50 "37 Red" as a prototype.
+It replaces analogue avionics with a new digital avionics suite, made by NPO Vega, that speeds data processing and improves signal tracking and target detection.
 Crew rest, toilet and galley facilities are also included in the upgrade.